As you may know, this past December the Melrose Board of Aldermen unanimously voted to adopt a Reusable and Recyclable Bag ordinance.

 - July 1st for retail establishments with interior finished floor area of more than 8,000 sq. feet;

-- October 1st for 1st for retail establishments with interior finished floor area of 8,000 sq. feet or less.
+- October 1st for retail establishments with interior finished floor area of 8,000 sq. feet or less.

 Frequently Asked Questions Related to Bag Ordinance: